Goofy turkey wood carving tutorial

 Ready to carve up some Thanksgiving fun with a turkey wood carving?
 This tutorial will walk you through creating a one-of-a-kind turkey caricature that’s sure to bring laughs and charm to your holiday table.

 You will quickly shape this little gobbler into a character full of personality.
 It is perfect for a tabletop centerpiece or a unique place setting for each guest.
+Or, round out your decor with my super easy Thanksgiving pie wood carving tutorial.

 This project has just enough challenges to keep you engaged, but is easy enough to finish in no time.